I have been writing sporadically since I was 12 or so, mostly science fiction at first, then some poetry, essays, songs... I used

 the first song for which I've recorded a music video.

 I sure do like that e word...
 I took this title from the subject of a morose E-mail I sent some of my lucky friends during some black days in early 2000.
 I

-I like to think of this as my "Layla," a love song about another man's wife (though my tune isn't nearly as awesome as Eric's; in the end, neither of us got to live happily ever after with our
+I like to think of this as my "Layla," a love song about another man's wife (though my tune isn't nearly as awesome as Clapton's; both he and I got the girl eventually, and both he and I lost her

 Forlorn, Forsaken...
 Forgotten?